 This coked out client, Mr. CokeHead, arrives at the office with $20,000 in cash to pay for his project.
 As JR’s design assistant, I do everything.
 Write up orders.
 Schlep the coffee.
 Draft and hand color detailed blueprints copied from old master’s drawings- intricate architectural millwork from colonial times.

 That is my boss’s specialty.
 It becomes mine.
 Antiques- he collects them.
 Things I’d only seen in books.
 Chippendale.
 Hepplewhite.
-Reproductions from the finest furniture companies taking a year to produce.
+Reproductions from the finest furniture companies take a year to produce.

 “What smells, sells.”
-JR says, Meaning tacky always is cheaper, so he opts for interior design work he love that no one else is doing at the time.
-New products- he’s the first the NY representatives would contact.
+JR says, Meaning tacky always is cheaper, so he opts for interior design work he loves that no one else is doing at the time.
+New products- he’s the first the NY representatives contact.
 I met some of the biggest names.
 Many of them died from the AIDS crisis.
 Living on today in the legacy of their products.
 I am always on call.
 Late night binges and jealousy fueled by alcohol, means screaming phone calls.
 Then one day I couldn’t put the key in the door without being sick to my stomach.

 What happens next with JR and me? click here for part 2….